 The following sites provide reliable evidence based information that you can use with your students for projects that require research on chronic disease, healthy eating, and other food related issues.

 Healthy eating guidelines and resources

-- Australia Dietary Guidelines
+- Australian Dietary Guidelines

 You can print or order posters of the Australia Guide to Healthy Eating.

 - Indigenous Guide to Healthy Eating (PDF)